CaradosTeam/acta2.0modal/README.md

 1. Only HTML:

-file acta2modal-eng.html |  Add all of this code as html (HTM, Styles, Js)
+file acta2modal-eng.html |  Add all of this code as html (HTM, Styles, Js),

 # Wersja PL